-In this article, you will find out everything you need to know about Disc desiccation and the most effective ways to treat it, including an advanced treatment called Prolotherapy.
+In this article, you will find out everything you need to know about disc desiccation and the most effective ways to treat it, including an advanced treatment called prolotherapy.

 Key Takeaways